jgromes/RadioLib/examples/LoRaWAN/LoRaWAN_Starter/notes.md

 ### Explore

 Nothing on the console can be upset unless you confirm a warning message, so you are safe to explore the different menus to orientate yourself.
-This is very good idea so you are have an understanding of the layout of the land and shouldn't take more than 10 or 15 minutes.
+This is very good idea so you have an understanding of the layout of the land and shouldn't take more than 10 or 15 minutes.
 The documentation & volunteers on GitHub and the TTN forum will make refer to parts of the console without giving blow by blow directions.